Top 250 MoviesMost Popular MoviesTop 250 TV ShowsMost Popular TV ShowsMost Popular Video GamesMost Popular Music VideosMost Popular Podcasts

 • Trivia

 Peter Criss was dubbed because he wouldn't show up to do looping (re-recording lines in post-production).
 His voice was dubbed by voiceover artist Michael Bell, who did a lot of work for Hanna-Barbera.
-Bell appeared in Michael Bell which has one filming location in common with this one: Six Flags Magic Mountain.
+Bell appeared in Rollercoaster (1977) which has a main filming location in common with this one: Magic Mountain.

 • Goofs